TormentedGothicPrincess/DungeonExplorer/README.md

 * 🛡️ VirusTotal: See the Release Notes ${\color{red}analysis.txt}$ for more info.
 * 🛡️ CrowdStrike Falcon Sandbox Verification: See the Release Notes ${\color{red}analysis.txt}$ for more info.
 ---
 * To ensure your download has not been tampered with, you can verify the file integrity using the SHA-256 ${\color{red}checksum.txt}$ provided in the Release Notes.
+The use of PID tracking and process injection for window renaming can be flagged as 'malware-like behavior' by heuristic engines.

 **How to verify via Windows PowerShell:**
 ```